sienheiser/Knowledge/Manim Scripts/Derivatives on manifold.md

 ### Tangent space
 We define a tangent space at a point $p$ on the manifold as the following set.
 Where $\nu_{\gamma,p}$ is the tangent vector of $\gamma$ at $p$.
 Let us pick a point $p$ on the manifold and draw different curves through $p$.
 We can then draw the tangent vector at $p$ for each of these curves.
 All of those tangent vectors belong to the set $T_pM$.
 The tangent vector $\nu_{\gamma,p}$(f) is defined by its action on an arbitrary smooth function $f$ as equal to the derivative of  $f \circ \gamma$  at some $\lambda_0$ where $\gamma(\lambda_0)=p$.

+## Manifold chart
+If we then take an arbitrary chart and compute the components of the velocity vector.
 ## Equations
 From now onwards I will write derivatives in the following notation.

-We start by applying $x^{-1}\circ x$  to the derivative in the following manner.
+To get the components of a velocity vector we start by applying arbitrary chart $x^{-1}\circ x$  to the derivative in the following manner.
 We can do this because $x^{-1}\circ x$ is always equal to one.
 Then we make the following groupings because function composition is associative.
 After that we apply the derivative with the chain rule which gives us the following, here we are using Einstein summation notation.
 Next we just change the position of the two terms.
 Finally we make the following definition.
 The only change is on the right term.
 All this is saying is that the right term in the last line is defined to be the right term in the second last line.

 Since $f$ is arbitrary we can replace it by an underscore.
 So given a chart $x$ the following is true for any arbitrary smooth function $f$.